 The University of San Francisco maintains private property status.
-However, access to the University grounds and administrative buildings (during business hours) is generally not restricted.
+However, access to the university grounds is generally not restricted.

 The Hilltop Campus sits in the heart of the Inner Richmond neighborhood of San Francisco, located near Golden Gate Park as well as the Haight/Ashbury neighborhood.
 The campus is home to the majority of USF's schools and administrative offices, as well as classrooms, libraries, and residence halls.
 The Koret Health and Recreation Center, St. Ignatius Church, and Lone Mountain are also part of the Hilltop Campus.